 Ursa and the Major Key is an indie/psychedelic rock band from Plattsburgh, NY.

-Their debut album, Daytime/Nighttime, is out now on Cricket Records.
+Their debut album, Daytime/Nighttime, is also out now on Cricket Records.
 The album showcases an eclectic blend of influences filtered through the lens of indie and psychedelic rock.

 The influence of improvisation from the jazz scene and the jam band scene alike is evident on most of the tracks, notably Annabel Lee, What’s Your Name, and the closing track, White Sands.
 In this context, the five members strive to make their improvisation as natural and authentic as possible, while taking care not to favor self-indulgence over tasteful and nuanced construction of the jam.